harelba/q/README.markdown

 Please make sure to read the limitations section as well.

 ### Limitations
-**Update Feb 26 2014 - Automatic column type detection, is ready and is in testing phase.
-Once it's released, it'll solve the first two limitations.
-I'll update on twitter once it's released**
+**Update Mar 1 2014 - Automatic column type detection and column name detection are in BETA.
+You can download it using the link in the installation section.
+Will update on twitter once it's moving to an official version**

 The following limitations exist in the current implementation: